My Postpartum Journey

 We Aren’t in Kansas Anymore

 In the Wizard of Oz, a tornado tears through Kansas.
 Dorothy and her dog, Toto, are swept away in their house and land in a magical place called Oz.
-The tornado would be my labor experience.
-It was long, tiresome and confusing.
-I was induced but nothing seemed to change.
-The Hospital was so busy that I had to wait over two hours for a labor and delivery room to become available.
-Unlike Dorothy, I knew well in advance that this Tornado was coming, but I had no idea what to expect.
+The Tornado would be my labor experience.
+It was long, tiresome, and confusing.
+Even after being induced, nothing seemed to change.
+The Hospital was at maximum capacity the day I had my daughter.
+I had to wait over two hours for a labor and delivery room to become available.
+Unlike Dorothy, I knew well in advance that this Tornado was coming.
+A Tornado, I would later call my postpartum journey.

 Dorothy waking up in a magical place was the first morning I woke up to our beautiful baby girl.
-It was magical but scary all at the same time.
+It was magical but scary.
 Dorothy and Toto followed the yellow brick road to meet the Wizard of Oz while meeting new people along the way.
-I too, had my own yellow brick road to follow.
+I, too, had a yellow brick road of my own to follow.

 There’s No Place Like Home